lcmpbll/Hair-Salon.Solution/README.md

 <li>Open a shell program and navigate to your desktop.
 <li>Clone the repository for this project using the "git clone" command and including the copied URL.
 <li>While still in the shell program, navigate to the root directory of the newly created file named "HairSalon.Solution".
-<li>From the root directory, navigate to the "BestRestuarants" directory.
+<li>From the root directory, navigate to the "HairSalon" directory.
 <li>Move onto "SQL Workbench" instructions below to re-create database necessary to run this project.
 <br>
 </details>